stefanusgalang/stefanusgalang/README.md

 >Hello, world !.
 I'm a Web Developer and Web Designer based in Indonesia.
 My top skills include HTML, CSS, WordPress, and Figma.
 >I build website for :
-  -Personal Website
+  - Personal Website
-  -Company Profile
+  - Company Profile
-  -E-commerce
+  - E-commerce
-  -etc
+  - etc
 >I'm open to Job opportunities where I can grow and learn.
 Don't hesitate to contact me.

 ### 🌱 I’m currently learning